FelixHenninger/x.coffee/README.md

 ## Usage example

-The following example is taken from the algorithm's [Wikipedia page](https://en.wikipedia.org/wiki/Knuth's_Algorithm_X#Example)
+The following problem is taken from the algorithm's [Wikipedia page](https://en.wikipedia.org/wiki/Knuth's_Algorithm_X#Example), where it is explained in greater detail.

 ```javascript
 x = require('./x.js')